i-am-grub/VRxC_ELRS/README.md

 > [!TIP]
 > While other specific development boards with similar chipsets may be supported by the targets in the table, it is not guaranteed that they work.
 > For example, the Seeed Studio XIAO ESP32C3/S3 board do not work with the targets listed above, but when using the
-> [ExpressLRS Toolchain](https://www.expresslrs.org/software/toolchain-install/) for building the backpack firmware, you can
+> [ExpressLRS Toolchain](https://www.expresslrs.org/software/toolchain-install/) for building the backpack firmware,
-> change the platformio settings to build the firmware to use the XIAO boards for the timer backpack.
+> the platformio settings can be changed to build compatible firmware for XIAO boards.

-#### Non-NuclearHazard Hardware (ESP32/ESP82 Devkits)
+> [!NOTE]
+> While a normal ExpressLRS reciever can be flashed with backpack firmware and be used for the timer backpack, this is not recommended.
+> The primary reason behind this is that the ELRS backpack is based on ESPNow which uses the WIFI hardware of the ESP32/ESP82.
+> Recievers typically have a small ceramic antenna installed seperately for connecting to the web UI over WIFI; this antenna is
+> different than the the one(s) reserved for the radio protocol.
+The ceramic antennta would likely be less performant over an ESP32
+> devkit with an external WIFI antenna connected.

+#### Flashing ESP32/ESP82 Devkits

 To build and flash the firmware, use the [ExpressLRS Configurator](https://github.com/ExpressLRS/ExpressLRS-Configurator/releases) or the [ExpressLRS Web Flasher](https://expresslrs.github.io/web-flasher/)
-1. Connect the device to your computer over USB.
+1. Connect the device to the computer over USB.

-> If Windows doesn't recognize the device connected over USB, you may need to install some drivers for the device.
+> If Windows doesn't recognize the device connected over USB, a driver install or update may be required.
 > Espressif designed boards typically either use the [CP210x](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) or
 > [FTDI](https://ftdichip.com/drivers/vcp-drivers/) USB to serial converter chips